redjax/redkb/docs/programming/VSCode/settings.json.md

 Your settings/workspace files should exist in a directory at the project's root, called `.vscode/`.

+A `settings.json` file takes precedence, meaning if you set 2 different values for a single configuration, one in `settings.json` and one in a `.code-workspace` file, the option in `settings.json` will take precedence and be applied.

 ## settings.json configuration

 If a file `.vscode/settings.json` exists at the project root, VSCode will load its configuration from that file.